-Hints of the presence of a novel baculovirus RNA polymerase had been suggested by the observation that the expression of baculovirus late genes was α-amanitin resistant [12, 13].
-Alpha-amanitin is a fungal toxin that inhibits RNA polymerase II and hence mRNA synthesis at very low concentrations.
-The resistance to $\alpha$ -amanitin, along with the observation that baculovirus late genes employed a novel late promoter element. suggested that there was a distinct RNA polymerase involved in the expression of baculovirus late genes.
-Using a transient assav system that was dependent upon transcription from a late promoter element to express a reporter gene led to the identification of baculovirus genes that are involved in late gene transcription [14, 15].
-This assay eventually implicated 19 genes in late transcription, however since the assay was dependent upon DNA replication, it included genes that were involved in that process.
-The DNA replication genes were identified using a separate assay (see Chapter 5), and the genes involved in late transcription were inferred by subtracting the replication Subsequently, a protein complex of genes. about 560 kDa was isolated that was able to support in vitro transcription from late promotercontaining DNA templates.
+Hints of the presence of a novel baculovirus RNA polymerase had been suggested by the observation that the expression of baculovirus late genes was α-amanitin resistant [13, 14].
+Alphaamanitin is a fungal toxin that inhibits RNA polymerase II and hence mRNA synthesis at very low concentrations.
+The resistance to α -amanitin, along with the observation that baculovirus late genes employed a novel late promoter element, suggested that there was a distinct RNA polymerase involved in the expression of baculovirus late genes.
+Using a transient assay system that was dependent upon transcription from a late promoter element to express a reporter gene led to the identification of baculovirus genes that are involved in late gene transcription [15, 16].
+This assay eventually implicated 19 genes in late transcription; however, since the assay was dependent upon DNA replication, it included genes that were involved in that process.
+The DNA replication genes were identified using a separate assay (see Chapter 5), and the genes involved in late transcription were inferred by subtracting the replication genes.
+Subsequently, a protein complex of about 560 kDa was isolated that was able to support in vitro transcription from late promoter-containing DNA templates.
 This complex includes late expression factors (LEF) -4, -8, -9, and p47 with predicted molecular masses of 54, 102, 55 and 47 kDa, respectively.
 The combined predicted molecular mass of these four proteins is about 260 kDa.
-Because they appear to be present in equimolar amounts, it was suggested that the baculovirus RNA polymerase complex contains two molecules of each peptide [16].
-The significance of this is unclear, as such a subunit composition has not be reported for other RNA polymerases.
+Because they appear to be present in equimolar amounts, it was suggested that the baculovirus RNA polymerase complex contains two molecules of each peptide [17].
+The significance of this is unclear, as such a subunit composition has not been reported for other RNA polymerases.
 Homologs of these gene products are present in all baculovirus genomes that have been sequenced.
-Two of these subunits (LEF-8) and -9) have significant levels of similarity to the two largest subunits found in bacterial and eukaryotic polymerases, respectively (Fig. 6.1).
-These are called $\beta$ and $\beta$ ' subunits, but they can vary greatly in size and consequently their size may be independent of their lineage.
+Two of these subunits (LEF-8 and -9) have significant levels of similarity to the two largest subunits found in bacterial and eukaryotic polymerases (Figure 2).
+These are called β and β ' subunits, but they can vary greatly in size and consequently their size may be independent of their lineage.